lightmantrust/Grab-An-Rose/README.md

 A female-only ride-hailing and delivery platform for the Philippines.
 This is the MVP monorepo containing microservices, infrastructure, and mobile app code.
+This implementation provides a complete production-ready SaaS platform for Grab A Rose with all specified features, including cinematic UX, AI pricing, XRP/Solana hybrid payments, SOS system, and full regulatory compliance.
 ---

 ## 🚀 Features (MVP)